When It’s Time to See a Podiatrist, According to Our South Park Foot Doctor

 If you have pain and swelling (edema) in one foot and not the other, this is not normal.
 There are many problems that could be causing the pain and swelling, such as a broken bone, tendonitis, a tendon rupture, or an infection.
 If the pain and swelling is in both feet and ankles, it could be an indication of lymphedema.
 In any case, it’s important to see a foot and ankle physician for diagnosis and treatment.

-Need a Concord foot or ankle doctor?
+Need a South Park foot or ankle doctor?
 Visit Ryan Foot & Ankle Clinic

 Podiatrists are medically and surgically qualified to treat feet and ankle conditions, including arthritis pain, bunions, calluses and corns, diabetes complications, ingrown toenails, sports injuries, and more.
 Additionally, they treat patients with foot and ankle complications related to obesity, diabetes, and peripheral arterial disease.
-If you are searching for Concord podiatrists in NC, be sure to give us a call.
+If you are searching for a South Park podiatrist, be sure to give us a call.